SGSSGene/seqan3_tools/README.md

     $ st_dna5todna4 input.fasta > output.fasta
     Converts a dna5 alphabet to dna4 and replaces every occurence of 'N' with a random 'A', 'C', 'G' or 'T'.

-    $ st_dumpfasta input.fasta -d '#' -e '$' > output.txt
-    Converts fasta file into a text file, where each sequence is separated by '#' and a '$' is attached at the end

     $ st_index_build -v input.dna5.fasta output.dna5.index
     $ st_index_build --dna4 -v input.dna4.fasta output.dna4.index